 Some Atlantic provinces have developed a set of holistic scoring rubrics to assess student achievement in writing, reading/viewing, listening, and speaking.
-These instruments are very critical in assessing these competencies in the content areas such as social studies.
+These instruments are critical to assessing these competencies in the content areas such as social studies.

-Holistic Writing Rubric Proficiency Level Traits 5 Outstanding Outstanding content which is clear and strongly focused Compelling and seamless organization Easy flow and rhythm with complex and varied sentence construction Expressive, sincere, engaging voice which always brings the subject to life Consistent use of words and expressions that are powerful, vivid, and precise Outstanding grasp of standard writing conventions 4 Strong Strong content which is clear and focused Purposeful and coherent organization Consistent flow and rhythm with varied sentence construction Expressive, sincere, engaging voice which often brings the subject to life Frequent use of words and expressions that are often vivid and precise Strong grasp of standard writing conventions 3 Adequate Adequate content which is generally clear and focused Predictable organization which is generally coherent and purposeful Some flow, rhythm, and variation in sentence construction which tends to be mechanical A sincere voice which occasionally brings the subject to life Predominant use of words and expressions that are general and functional Good grasp of standard writing conventions, with few errors that do not affect readability 2 Limited Limited content which is somewhat unclear, but does have a discernible focus Weak and inconsistent organization Little flow, rhythm, and variation in sentence construction Limited ability to use an expressive voice that brings the subject to life Use of words that are rarely clear and precise Frequent errors in standard writing conventions which are beginning to affect readability 1 Very Limited Very limited content which lacks clarity and focus Awkward and disjointed organization Lack of flow and rhythm with awkward, incomplete sentences which makes the writing difficult to follow Lack of an apparent voice to bring the subject to life Words and expressions that lack clarity and are ineffective Frequent errors in standard writing that seriously affect readability
+1. Holistic Writing Rubric Proficiency Level Traits 5 Outstanding outstanding content that is clear and strongly focused compelling and seamless organization easy flow and rhythm with complex and varied sentence construction expressive, sincere, engaging voice that always brings the subject to life consistent use of words and expressions that are powerful, vivid, and precise outstanding grasp of standard writing conventions 4 Strong strong content that is clear and focused purposeful and coherent organization consistent flow and rhythm with complex and varied sentence construction expressive, sincere, engaging voice that often brings the subject to life frequent use of words and expressions that are often vivid, and precise strong grasp of standard writing conventions 3 Adequate adequate content that is generally clear and focused predictable organization that is generally coherent and purposeful some flow, rhythm, and variation in sentence construction but that tends to be mechanical a sincere voice that occasionally brings the subject to life predominant use of words and expressions that are general and functional good grasp of standard writing conventions with few errors that do not affect readability 2 Limited limited content that is somewhat unclear but does have a discernable focus weak and inconsistent organization little flow, rhythm, and variation in sentence construction limited ability to use an expressive voice that brings the subject to life use of words that are rarely clear and precise frequent errors in standard writing conventions that are beginning to affect readability 1 Very Limited very limited content that lacks clarity and focus awkward and disjointed organization lack of flow and rhythm with awkward, incomplete sentences that make the writing difficult to follow lack of apparent voice to bring the subject to life words and expressions that lack clarity and are ineffective frequent errors in standard writing that seriously affect readability